StudioDeTelevision/admiraljs/README.md

 >	"findFilter":function() { return {"sort":{ createdAt: 'asc'},"where":{"name":"kino","date_end":{'<': moment().format('YYYY-MM-DD HH:mm')}}} }
 },

+- **type** , for special schema types: multischema (see below) , abstract (see multischema paragraph) , normal (default)

 - **You can also specify custom crud routes with: **
 - **find** , url
 - **create** , url
 - **update** , url
 - **destroy** , url

+#### Multischema Document Structure

+Using the flexibility of mongo's document structure, you might want to use one data collection containing documents with different schema structure.
+This is the purpose of the Multischema Object Structure.

+- define some schemas and type them with "abstract". > ex:  {"schemaName":"pageabout",
+>"type":"abstract",
+>"fields" : [ {"name":"title","editor":"stringmultilangotf","label":"Titre"},
+>{"name":"content","editor":"textareamultilangotf","label":"Contenu"},
+>{"name" : "video","editor" : "string","label" : "Video Vimeo ID"}]}

+- define a schema with a "multischema" type and a "_schemaSchema" string field. > ex: {"schemaName":"mymultischema",
+>"type":"multischema",
+>"fields" : [ {"name":"_schemaSchema","editor":"string","label":"SchemaModel"}]}

+as soon as you will have give a valid abstract schema name in a "mymultischema" document,
+refresh the edit page and you'll be able to use your abstract schema for that document.

 # Hooks and Customisation